rfitak/American_Shad_Genome/assembly.md

+# Assembling the Genome
+Prior to assembly, the first step is to select an appropriate _k_-mer length to use for the assembly.
+Rather than running multiple assemblies at different vlaues for _k_, we will use KmerGenie.

-# Assembly with Abyss 2.1.5
+### Assembly with Abyss 2.1.5

 ```bash
 # Install google sparsehash